Open Your Heart and Your Home to a Pet in Need. Foster.

 Some of our biggest foster needs are foster homes for cats or kittens who have come down with an upper respiratory infection and need a quiet home to recover.
 The shelter can be a very stressful place for cats, and having a loving foster home to recover helps these animals prepare for their forever homes.
 These cats are in need of daily medication (provided by AHHS) and would need to be isolated from your resident felines.

 Some pets need a little extra medical care while they are with us.
 Foster parents can provide a loving, stress-free environment for pets to recover.
-Sometimes dogs come down with upper respiratory infections as well and need some time to recover before finding their forever home.
+Sometimes dogs and cats need a quiet place to recover from surgeries, injuries, or illnesses such as heart worm disease; and need some extra TLC before finding their forever home.

 Puppies and kittens are often brought to our shelter without their mothers while still too young or small for our adoption floor.
 These animals need some time to grow before they’re ready to go to their forever homes.
 These little ones range in age from a few hours old to several weeks old and require varying amounts of time and commitment.
 AHHS staff can help you find a foster pet that best fits your lifestyle.
 Anyone willing to foster bottle fed kittens (or puppies) is always a huge help to our foster care program.